Welcome to my blog!

 The History Behind Kulture Kween

-Then I made some stupid life choices which made it tenfold harder.
+After that, I made some stupid life choices which made it tenfold harder.
 I stopped blogging.
 But I still wrote offline – it happened to be one of the few things that brought me joy.
-During this time, my best friend Jik (yeah, I have multiple best friends) started a DIY fashion blog, which I read religiously.

 More About The Kween

-My first solo travel was to Bali, only for a couple of days, before my three best friends joined me.
-I want to be a president.
+My first solo trip was to Bali and then years later to Beijing.
+I have lived in more than 15 houses.
 In my early 20s, when I hadn’t become a coffee drinker, I used to brew coffee some mornings just to smell it.
-I have lived in more than 10 houses.

 If you are visiting Melbourne or live in Australia, or vice versa if I am visiting your city and you want to hang, do let me know!
 We can meet for a coffee.
-First cuppa is my treat!
-If you are interested in working together, including doing blogger collaborations, email me kulturekween [at] gmail [dot] com
+The first cuppa is my treat!
+If you are interested in working together, including doing blogger collaborations, email me kulturekween [at] Gmail [dot] com

 And, I want to really thank you!
-Thank you for stopping by, for reading my blog posts, for connecting with me.
-Thank you for being the awesome soul that you are.
+Thank you for stopping by, reading my travel culture posts and connecting with me.
+Thank you for being the awesome person that you are.
 I would love to know my readers better, so do say Hi!
 Comment or drop your email in my inbox.
-Otherwise, tweet, or like on Facebook, or follow me on Instagram and Bloglovin.
+Otherwise, tweet, or like on Facebook, or follow me on Instagram, Pinterest, and Bloglovin.